JonathanMEdwards/subtext10/doc/language.md

 > We could also replace any `?` with a `!` to turn it into an assertion.
 This is more flexible and convenient, but it might be too subtle.

-A `test` structure is used for unit tests:
+A `test` block is used for unit tests:
 ```Txt
 test {
   1 polarity() =? 'positive'
 }
 ```
-All `test` structures in the document are executed after programmer edits that could affect them (after all edits in the prototype implementation).
-If a rejection occurs inside the test structure then it is treated as a static error, which is a problem for the programmer to resolve, but does not prevent the document from being used.
+All `test` blocks in the document are executed after programmer edits that could affect them (after all edits in the prototype implementation).
+If a rejection occurs inside the test block then it is treated as a static error, which is a problem for the programmer to resolve, but does not prevent the document from being used.

-Each `test` structure executes inside a copy of the document where all input items have been reset to their initial state.
-This reset document is also the input value to the `test` structure.
+Each `test` block executes inside a copy of the document where all input items have been reset to their initial state.
+This reset document is also the input value to the `test` block.
 That way tests are isolated and reproduceable, even if they explore changes to the document.
 For example:
 ```Txt
 x: 0
 y = x + 1